oldpond/oldpond.github.io/_posts/2017-06-09-Something_a_little_different.md

 The last thing that happens after a heavy methodology runs "off the rails" is a learning session.
 You list the things you did right, the things you did wrong, and the things you could do better next time.

 For the purposes of a simple learning exercise, imagine that you are going to perform the learning session at the beginning of the project instead of at the end.
-An amazing thing happens when you perform this simple little test.
-It provides you with a crystal ball into the future of what you do not want to happen to your project.
+An amazing thing happens when you perform this simple little test: it provides the team with a crystal ball into the future of what they do not want to happen to their project.

 I will describe a learning session with a fictional customer who chooses a heavy methodology to deliver a "Common Off The Shelf" (COTS) solution.
 If you are not familiar with COTS solutions, they are packages that you install, configure, and run.
 They do not require software development, but often many data moving tools will be written.
 Think of personal financial management software on steroids.

 Chrystal Ball: The team was really good at methodology.
 They created lots of deliverables.
 Everyone in the IT industry knows this list: project plans, work breakdown structures, issue logs, decision logs, requirements documents, process diagrams, business requirements documents, functional specification documents, technical specification documents, data flow diagrams, lots and lots of ETL jobs, architecture diagrams, sequence diagrams, and weekly meetings for all these deliverables plus daily stand-ups, and of course, estimates.
 There are even some things from more Agile approaches like lightweight ticketing systems and backlogs.
 In other words, the team added some "agile" things to their heavy methodology to make it more "agile"/heavy.
 The team had all these things, and they did them very well.

 Chrystal Ball: The team was really good at process.
 They followed their methodology meticulously.
 Unfortunately, Murphy's Law strikes, the worst case scenario happens, and the team does not have a working system.
-An entire year of project time has been spent, and expectations have not been met.

-Now, let me describe something we call a critical business driver in the IT business.
+Now, let me describe something we call a critical business driver in the IT industry.
 Critical business drivers are the most important outcomes for the business users in any project.
 They are a bit tricky to define because the list can grow rapidly and get "fuzzy" very quickly when you just start listing all the things that are critical.
 They are best described as one or two things that, if not done right, make all the other things you did well not matter one bit.
 Critical business drivers are important to define early in the project because they really focus the team on the target.

 In our case, the target is working software.
 If I were to describe this in LEAN terms, working software is the one thing the customer is standing on the loading dock waiting for.
 The project may give the customer a whole bunch of very nice deliverables, but if the project does not deliver working software it has failed.